superbox-dev/unipi-control/README.md

 $ sudo cp -R /opt/unipi-mqtt-client/src/etc/umc /etc
 ```

-* You can set the MQTT client settings in the `/etc/umc/client.yaml`
+You can set the client settings in the `/etc/umc/client.yaml`.
-* You can set the Home Assistant settings in the `/etc/umc/homeassistant.yaml`

-#### Client settings

 Key | Value
 ------ | ------